CoFH/cofh.github.io/docs/basalz-rod/index.md

 A [basalz](/docs/basalz/) may drop a basalz rod when killed by a player.

 ### Compactor
-{% include recipe-table.html type='compactor-press' recipes=page.recipes.compactor-press no-result=true %}
+{% include recipe-table.html type='compactor' recipes=page.recipes.compactor no-result=true %}

 Usage